-Definition of BRYOZOAN
+Definition of bryozoan

 : any of a phylum (Bryozoa) of aquatic mostly marine invertebrate animals that reproduce by budding and usually form permanently attached branched or mossy colonies

-Origin of BRYOZOAN
+Origin and Etymology of bryozoan

 New Latin Bryozoa, from Greek bryon + New Latin -zoa